Nebular Line Emission During the Epoch of Reionization: Modelling Nebular Emission in BLUETIDES

 \subsection{The BlueTides Simulation}

 The \bluetides\ simulation\footnote{\url{http://bluetides-project.org/}} \citep[see][for description of the simulation physics]{Feng2015,Feng2016} is an extremely large cosmological hydrodynamical simulation designed to study the early phase of galaxy formation and evolution with a specific focus on the formation of the massive galaxies. \bluetides\ phase 1 evolved a $(400/h\approx 577)^{3}\,{\rm cMpc^3}$ cube to $z=8$ using $2\,\times\, 7040^{3}$ particles assuming the cosmological parameters from the {\em Wilkinson Microwave Anisotropy Probe} ninth year data release \citep{Hinshaw2013}.
+The dark matter particle and gas particle initial masses are $1.2\times 10^{7}h^{-1}\ {\rm M_{\odot}}$ and $2.36\times 10^{6}h^{-1}\ {\rm M_{\odot}}$ respectively.
+The gravitational softening length is $\epsilon_{\rm grav}=1.5 h^{-1}\ {\rm kpc}$.
+This is sufficient to allow us to easily resolve galaxies to $M_{\rm halo}\approx 10^{9}\,{\rm M_{\odot}}$ though in this work we adopt a more conservative approach only focussing on galaxies with stellar masses $>10^8\,{\rm M_{\odot}}$ which contain at least approximately 100 star particles in order to star formation history samplings effects (see Appendix \ref{sec:appendix.sampling} for exploration of sampling effects).
 The properties of galaxies in the simulation are extensively described in \citet{Feng2015,Feng2016, Wilkins2016b, Wilkins2016c, Waters2016a, Waters2016b, DiMatteo2016, Wilkins2017a, Wilkins2018}.
-In this work we focus on galaxies with stellar masses $>10^8\,{\rm M_{\odot}}$ which contain at least approximately 100 star particles.
-Considering smaller galaxies runs the risk that the star formation history is not sufficiently sampled at young ages (see \S\ref{sec:BT.sampling}).
-While \bluetides\ contains super-massive black holes and even AGN dominated sources at $z=8$ in this work we focus on the line emission arising solely from gas excited by stellar sources.
+While \bluetides\ contains super-massive black holes, and even a small number of AGN dominated sources at $z=8$, in this work we focus on the line emission arising solely from gas excited by stellar sources.